 Before joining CEI, Berlau was an award-winning financial and political journalist.
 He served as Washington correspondent for Investor's Business Daily and as a staff writer for Insight magazine, published by The Washington Times.
-In 2002, he received Sandy Hume Memorial Award for Excellence in Political Journalism from Washington's National Press Club.
+In 2002, he received the Sandy Hume Memorial Award for Excellence in Political Journalism from Washington's National Press Club.
 He was a media fellow at the Hoover Institution in 2003.

 He graduated from the University of Missouri-Columbia in 1994 with degrees in journalism and economics.

-Op-Eds & Articles
+Op-Eds and Articles

 September 30, 2020